brentgroves/repsys/research/m_z/virtualization/storage/ceph/docs/ceph_adm/deploy_ceph_cluster.md

 Add the _admin label to the bootstrap host.
 By default, any host with this label will (also) get a copy of /etc/ceph/ceph.conf and /etc/ceph/ceph.client.admin.keyring.

-Further information about cephadm bootstrap
+## Further information about cephadm bootstrap

 The default bootstrap process will work for most users.
 But if you’d like immediately to know more about cephadm bootstrap, read the list below.

 Also, you can run cephadm bootstrap -h to see all of cephadm’s available options.